tplisson/az-500/1-iam/README.md

 - Enabled by default
 - No need to manage external accounts & passwords
 - No need to sync accounts
+- Self-service sign-up cannot be used with MS apps

+B2C Collaboration
+- Any SAML IdP
+- B2C Members are created in a separate dedicated B2C tenant
+- External identities licenses are shared with B2B users
+- B2C users cannot be useed to access MS resources secured by your Entra ID tenant

 ### Exam tips: